Globehunters: An Around the World in 80 Days Adventure

-Globehunters: An Around the World in 80 Days Adventure is a 2002 animated television film produced by DIC Entertainment and Frederator Studios for Nickelodeon as part of the DIC Movie Toons series.
+Globehunters: An Around the World in 80 Days Adventure is a 2002 American animated television film produced by DIC Entertainment and Frederator Studios for Nickelodeon as part of the DIC Movie Toons series.
 It originally aired on December 15, 2002.
 It was released on home media by MGM Home Entertainment.
 Loosely based on Around the World in Eighty Days by Jules Verne, the plot follows a trio of genetic animals, a gorilla named Eddie, a cheetah named Sasha, and a parrot named Trevor, who decide to escape a laboratory and travel the world in hopes of finding a place known as Himalaya USA.
 Meanwhile, a hunter is tasked with catching the animals within a period of eighty days – before the tracking devices attached to the latter self-destruct.

-Despite being marketed as a DIC Movie Toon, Viacom International retained the rights to the film.
+Despite being marketed as a DIC Movie Toon, Viacom International (and later Paramount Skydance) retained the rights to the film.